-Reflection/ Process Paper - due one week following the first class.
-By midnight on Sunday the 21st
+Reflection/ Process Paper - due one week following the first class (Sunday Oct 17th by 11:59PM)

 Students will submit a 3-page reflection/process paper after the first weekend meeting.
-In this paper, you should engage with and reflect upon the main idea of each the assigned readings.
+In this paper, you should engage with and reflect upon the main idea of each assigned reading.
 Reflect upon how you perceive these concepts affecting yourself, your communities, or those you interact with in your professional life.
 You may also integrate class exercises and discussion from our first weekend meeting.
 Quote or paraphrase critical passages in the articles/chapters to develop your ideas in a scholarly manner.
-Papers should be submitted in APA 6 or 7 format (I don't care which one, just be consistent) with a cover page and references.
+Papers should be submitted in APA 6 or 7 format (Either one, just be consistent) with a cover page and references.
 Good grammar, spelling, and polished writing are important!
 Your paper must be turned in on Moodle, if technical issues happen, an emailed copy to the instructor is acceptable

-Mid-course Exercise: Place Bonding- Due 4/7/21
+Mid-course Exercise: Place Bonding- Due Saturday Nov 6th